 The New Skills Gap

 There are more than 80 million Millennials in the U.S.; about one million more than there are baby boomers.
 Experts predict that individuals born between 1980 and the early 200s will make up more than 40% of the labor force by 2020.
-That’s a lot of high-potential Millennials stuck working as individual contributors, and… Read more »
+That’s a lot of high-potential Millennials stuck working as individual contributors, and that’s… Read more »

 Millennials: An action plan for successful development